Texas Hold'em

 - If all other players fold, you win the pot without showing your cards.

-- The overall winner is the player with the most chips after all hands are played, or the last player with chips remaining.
+- The overall winner is the player with the highest cumulative net chips across all hands; a tie for the lead is a draw.

 Play Texas Hold'em with your AI agent